 Our memory is important to almost every aspect of life.
-We live in a world where measuring what we know is regarded as a measure of intelligence.
+We live in a world where measuring what we know is a measure of intelligence.
 This is because standardized testing is easy to administer and measure.
-So, many systems start with the desired answer.
+Many social systems use this method of assessing and categorizing people.
+In reality, they do not measure intelligence but the use of memory.

 Learning How to Learn

-It makes you wonder why these learning strategies aren’t well-known.
+It makes you wonder why these learning strategies are not well known.
 These “best kept secrets”, should be a part of our standard educational curriculum.

 Education is not the learning of facts, but the training of the mind to think.